TomiiOkotie/Data-Analysis-Excel-Task-I/README.md

 ![](https://github.com/TomiiOkotie/Data-Analysis-Excel-Task-I/blob/main/Profit%20Data.png)

-For the next task i had to determine the average revenue, i used the average function for the sales column, the fornalar used =AVERAGE(A2:A701)
+For the next task i had to determine the average revenue, i used the average function for the sales column, the formula used =AVERAGE(A2:A701)

 ![](https://github.com/TomiiOkotie/Data-Analysis-Excel-Task-I/blob/main/AverageRevenue.png)